ViscousPot/vocode-community/docs/index.md

 | **Transformers** | ❌ None       | ✅ All       |
 | **Plugins**      | ✅ 1 only     | ✅ All       |

-Upgrade to **Vocode Pro** to unlock the full potential of voice recording and transcription automation!
+Upgrade to **Vocode Pro** to unlock the full potential of voice recording and transcription automation—while staying 100% offline and private!

 ---